ocaml/opam-repository/README.md

 ## Periodic Archival and Troubleshooting

-In 2025 we introduced a new mechanism to move package versions that are not required anymore to another place, the [GitHub - ocaml/opam-repository-archive](https://github.com/ocaml/opam-repository-archive), so that clients, automated tools, etc. have less work to do.
+In 2025 we introduced a policy and set of processes to move unmaintained or obsolete package versions to the [opam-repository-archive](https://github.com/ocaml/opam-repository-archive).

 The main downside is that unmaintained packages's version, that are not necessary to build any of the maintained ones, will periodically disappear from the repository.
 You can have a